-As a Dutch organisation we should never pretend to know what communities in Ghana need without proper research and an open mind.
-In most neighbourhoods with communal toilets, community members pay for every visit.
+As a Dutch organization we should never pretend to know what communities in Ghana need without proper research and an open mind.
+In most neighborhoods with communal toilets, community members pay for every visit.
 Provide free access to sanitation, and you might just mess up existing economic dynamics.
 Once the toilets are built, a franchiser takes responsibility to sustain the toilet building.
 This toilet director will manage the building and make sure the revenue provides himself and a cleaner with a paycheck.
 The toilets will not only create a safe potty place, but job opportunities along the way!

 Aside from the toilet manager and cleaner, every toilet building has space for a small kiosk selling all sanitation essentials - against buying price.
 An example is sanitary pads.
 In Ghana, many girls suffer from taboos and stigmas surrounding that time of the month.
 This means that when the time comes, they lack the right props and have to miss out on school because of it.
 Partnering up with AfriPads,